 - From here you can add a check-in record or edit or delete an existing record.

-Can I export data from KidCheck to a seperate database management solution? +
+- Can I export data from KidCheck to a separate database management solution?

 Since parents directly input data into KidCheck, we can be a great resource to help keep the information in your management database current.
 Exporting data from KidCheck is quick and easy.